neumino/neumino.github.io/movies.md

-### John Wick: Chapter 3 – Parabellum
+### Aladdin
-*Released on 2019-05-15, vote average 7.4*
+*Released on 2019-05-22, vote average 7.2*

-Super-assassin John Wick returns with a $14 million price tag on his head and an army of bounty-hunting killers on his trail.
-After killing a member of the shadowy international assassin’s guild, the High Table, John Wick is excommunicado, but the world’s most ruthless hit men and women await his every turn.
+A kindhearted street urchin named Aladdin embarks on a magical adventure after finding a lamp that releases a wisecracking genie while a power-hungry Grand Vizier vies for the same lamp that has the power to make their deepest wishes come true.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/M7XM597XO94?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/9g5knnlF7Zo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>